autonlab/autonlab.github.io/README.md

   - Install Ruby
   - Install Bundler
   - Install Jekyll
+  - $ bundle install webrick
   - $ bundle install
   - $ bundle exec jekyll serve
   - Navigate to http://localhost:4000/ on your local machine

+# Please file issues when you discover them
+We want the site to look professional, so text spilling over or images rendering too tiny are all good points to raise so we can diagnose and fix.

 ### Features of the website
   - Welcome page with big ideas in AI/ML to introduce how we view the field and how we think